10 True Montana Gems between Yellowstone and Glacier National Park

 Southwest Montana is stunning, offering everything from historic towns to boat rides, from sapphires to saloons.

 Located a short drive from Yellowstone National Park, Southwest Montana is stunning, offering everything from historic towns and boat rides to sapphire-sifting and historic saloons.
 Here are some top sights to explore.

 Sit back in this seasonal, historic theater in Virginia City and be entertained by 1800s-era melodramas and vaudeville variety acts.
 You can purchase a drink at the Bale of Hay Saloon next door and bring it into the theater.

 Nevada City Music Hall

-Reason to Go: Part of the Nevada City Museum, this ornate hall holds the largest collection of automated music machines in the country, including the world’s biggest music organ.
+Part of the Nevada City Museum, this seasonal, ornate hall holds the largest collection of automated music machines in the country, including the world’s biggest music organ.
 Many of the music machines are still working today.